 The best film scores are not merely an accompaniment to the images on screen; it is the sense that a film would be altered more fundamentally by changing its music than any other part of the script.

-There are the themes indelibly etched, as easy to recall as any hit single – think Star Wars, Jurassic Park or Harry Potter – but the list below is concerned more with those eternally tethered to their visual partners, without which it feels you’d only have half a film.
+There are the themes indelibly etched, as easy to recall as any hit single – think Star Wars, Jurassic Park or Jaws – but the list below is concerned more with those eternally tethered to their visual partners, without which it feels you’d only have half a film.

-And such is their importance, each of the ten we’ve selected provides a stern test for any home cinema, or even hi-fi system.
+And such is their importance, each of the scores we’ve selected below provides a stern test for any home cinema or even hi-fi system.
 In short, you’ll know immediately if your set-up isn’t doing them justice.

 Blade Runner by Vangelis (1982)